Introduction to Unary Operators in JavaScript

 8. Delete

-Delete is also one of the Unary operators in JavaScript which makes use of the operators and operands where the delete operator also comes before the operand and then it deletes that specific index of an array and if there is any specific property of an object.
-It doesn’t hamper the state of the variable, function, or object anything just some property or the defined object gets deleted from this.
+Delete is also one of the Unary operators in JavaScript, which makes use of the operators and operands where the delete operator also comes before the operand, and then deletes that specific index of an array and if there is any particular property of an object.
+It doesn’t hamper the state of the variable, function, or object anything; just some property or the defined thing gets deleted from this.
 This program demonstrates the delete unary operator with the output value as shown.

 Code: